pavithranrao/spark/README.md

 Steps to be followed to run this project :

-1.Follow the Twitter Oauth mentioned in this site and have these credentials ready
+Follow the Twitter Oauth mentioned in this site and have these credentials ready

     http://ampcamp.berkeley.edu/3/exercises/realtime-processing-with-spark-streaming.html